Bareham History, Family Crest & Coats of Arms

 Early Origins of the Bareham family

 The surname Bareham was first found in Kent, where Barham is a village and civil parish in the City of Canterbury.
-It was listed as Bioraham in 799 and later as Bercheham in the Domesday Book.
+An ancient Saxon village, it was listed as Bioraham in 799 and later as Bercheham in the Domesday Book.
 There are also parishes in the Dioceses Ely, Chichester, and Norwich.

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) The first record of the surname was Warine de Berham, as holding lands in Kent in 1203.
+The first record of the surname was Warine de Berham, as holding lands in Kent in 1203.

 Early History of the Bareham family

-Another 203 words (14 lines of text) covering the years 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625 and 1626 are included under the topic Early Bareham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bareham research.
+Another 133 words (10 lines of text) covering the years 1535, 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625, 1626, 1577, 1670 and 1726 are included under the topic Early Bareham History in all our PDF Extended History products and printed products wherever possible.

 Bareham Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bareham include Barham, Bareham, Barrham, Braham, Bearham, Bereham and many more.

 Early Notables of the Bareham family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Bareham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Bareham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bareham family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Barehams to arrive on North American shores: Anthony Barham who settled in Virginia in 1626; L. Berham arrived in San Francisco, California, in 1850; Mary Barham settled in Virginia in 1654; Thomas Barham settled in Maryland in 1720..